PB$^2$: Preference Space Exploration via Population-Based Methods in Preference-Based Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has demonstrated remarkable success across a wide range of applications, from game playing to robotic control.
-However, the effectiveness of traditional RL methods remains heavily dependent on carefully designed reward functions, which are often challenging to specify for complex tasks involving subjective outcomes or intricate human preferences \citep{HadfieldMenell2017}.
-Preference-based reinforcement learning (PbRL) offers a promising alternative by enabling agents to learn directly from human feedback through preferences between pairs of behavior trajectories \citep{Christiano2017, Lee2021a}.
-This approach eliminates the need for hand-crafted reward functions and provides a more intuitive interface for humans to express their intentions.
-Despite these advantages, PbRL faces a fundamental challenge: policies optimized for the current reward model often generate similar queries for preference elicitation, limiting the informativeness of human feedback needed to improve the model.
+Reinforcement learning (RL) has been applied successfully to game playing, robotic control, and other domains.
+However, traditional RL methods depend on carefully designed reward functions, which are often difficult to specify for tasks involving subjective outcomes or complex human preferences \citep{HadfieldMenell2017}.
+Preference-based reinforcement learning (PbRL) addresses this by letting agents learn directly from human feedback through pairwise comparisons of behavior trajectories \citep{Christiano2017, Lee2021a}, removing the need for hand-crafted reward functions.
+Despite this advantage, PbRL faces a persistent problem: policies optimized for the current reward model tend to generate similar queries for preference elicitation, limiting the informativeness of human feedback needed to improve the model.

-Current PbRL implementations typically use single-policy approaches that often converge too early to behaviors representing only a limited subset of human preferences.
-This happens because these methods increasingly generate similar trajectory segments pairs for human evaluation, limiting the range of behaviors presented.
-As a result, the reward model learns from less diverse examples over time, leading to poor exploration and suboptimal policies.
-The problem becomes worse when humans need to evaluate trajectory segments pairs with only minor differences.
-In such cases, evaluators often give inconsistent feedback, adding noise that significantly degrades learning performance.